-According to the 2019 CAPER, the CCHRA used over \$268,673.00 of Capital Fund (CF) grant money to upgrade its public housing units.
-Carlisle Borough supports CCHRA in maintaining safe and decent public housing for families and seniors by expediting licenses and permits for repairs and maintenance to Authority-owned and operated facilities.
+The Borough supported the CCHA in maintaining safe and decent public housing for families and seniors by expediting licenses and permits for repairs and maintenance to Authority-owned and operated facilities.

-Describe the public housing agency's strategy for improving the living environment of lowand moderate-income families residing in public housing:
+Describe the public housing agency's strategy for improving the living environment of low- and moderate-income families residing in public housing:

-CCHRA will continue to work with families and individuals to improve the living environment for low-and moderate-income families residing in public housing units.
+CCHRA will continue to work with families and individuals to improve the living environment for lowand moderate-income families residing in public housing units.
 This includes encouraging participation by public housing residents in the decision making process.
-CCHRA has a public housing tenant association that is consulted on any issues or initiatives that could have an impact on public housing residents.
+The CCHRA has a public housing tenant association that is consulted on any issues or initiatives that could have an impact on public housing residents.
 It is also sponsoring leadership training for members of the association.
 The advisory group meets monthly to review housing CCHRA policies.
 CCHRA receives input and feedback on plans and programs from the association at these meetings.